-Table 4-3: Configuration of Basic Flavor Capabilities
+Table 4.9: Configuration of Basic Flavor Capabilities

-Figure 4-2 shows the networking configuration where the storage and OAM share networking but are independent of the PXE network.
+Figure 4.2 shows the networking configuration where the storage and OAM share networking but are independent of the PXE network.

-Figure 4-2: Basic Profile Host Configuration with shared Storage and OAM networking (example and simplified)
+Figure 4.2: Basic Profile Host Configuration with shared Storage and OAM networking (example and simplified)

-Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table 4-3.
+Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table Configuration of Basic Flavor Capabilities.